Kagebounshin/skateshop/README.md

 - If on a page with specific category, you can go back to all the products by clicking the ["All Products"](img-readme/products03.png) link.
 As you can see on that picture, it currently display's how many products that or shown on the page.
 - You can use a dropdown [sorting menu](img-readme/products03.png), to display the products in a specific order of your choosing.
 - Each [Product](img-readme/products05.png) is displayed with an image (if it doesn't have an image, [this](img-readme/noimage.jpg.png) image is displayed), the products name, price & wich category it belongs to.
 - If you are a superuser, you also have the options to [Edit/Delete](img-readme/products06.png) a product.
-Click on the delete button, and your directed to the [delete product](img-readme/products07.png) page, there you can choose to delete in permanatley or just cancel the request.
+Click on the delete link, and your directed to the [delete product](img-readme/products07.png) page, there you can choose to delete in permanatley or just cancel the request.
+Click on the edit link and your are directed to the [Edit Product](pdf/edit_full.pdf) page, the page is preloaded with the products details.
+You can change any field in the form, remove the products image, add a new image, by entering a url or click the "Choose Image" button, and then click on the ["Update Product"](img-readme/products08.png) button to update the product.

 ---